This website: Wild Essex

 About Tony Gunton

-He lives in the Green Belt just outside Upminster, with a large (by London standards) garden that he has been managing organically and for wildlife for more than two decades.
+He lives in the Green Belt just outside Upminster, with a large (by London standards) garden that he has been managing organically and for wildlife for many years.
 He also looks after Cranham Marsh, a wetland nature reserve on the fringes of Upminster, on behalf of Essex Wildlife Trust (the site manager) and Havering Council (the owner).

-Currently he is Chair of Havering Wildlife Project (HWP) whose primary task has been to develop a Biodiversity Action Plan for Havering.
-The original plan was adopted by Havering Council in 2001 and HWP now works with the Council, local people and local organisations to carry the plan forward.
+Currently he is Chair of Havering Wildlife Project (HWP), set up in 2000 and whose first task was to develop a Biodiversity Action Plan for Havering.
+Since then it has supported and influenced Havering Council's plans for biodiversity and now works with the Council, statutory bodies such as Environment Agency and Natural England, local people and local organisations to improve the local environment and its wildlife.

 Many people have helped in the compilation of the information held on this website, by providing material, pointing out inaccuracies and commenting on drafts.
-They are too many to name individually except to mention David Corke, whose Lopinga Books publishes Explore Wild Essex and a number of other books about Essex wildlife.
+They are too many to name individually except to mention David Corke, whose Lopinga Books publishes The Pick of Wild Essex and a number of other books about Essex wildlife.

-Many of the 1,000 or so photographs of wildlife and of wild places on this website have been provided without charge by local photographers.
-You may use photographs attributed to Tony Gunton provided that you attribute them to him and, if possible such as on a website, include a link to this website.
+Many of the 1,000 or so photographs of wildlife and of wild places on this website have been provided without charge by local photographers, some of them via Creative Commons licences.
+If you wish to use these or obtain versions at higher resolutions, please find them and/or contact the originators via a web search - Wikimedia Commons, FlickR and Geograph are particularly valuable sources.
+You may use images credited to Tony Gunton provided that you attribute them to him, and if possible provide a link to this website.